 Meet CFPEI’s hard working Board!

-Left to Right: Jonathan Ross; Steve McQuaid, President; Heather Tedford; Rod Nicholson; James Travers; Tracey Laughlin, Treasurer; John Robinson, Secretary; Pam Borden.
-Missing from photo: Tom Davies, Giselle Bernard, Paula Foley, and Joanne Donahoe.
+Left to Right: Jonathan Ross, Vice President; Steve McQuaid (passed January 3, 2017); Heather Tedford; Rod Nicholson; James Travers; Tracey Laughlin, Treasurer; John Robinson, Past President; Pam Borden, Secretary.
+Missing from photo: Tom Davies (President), Giselle Bernard, Paula Foley, and Joanne Donahoe.

 Photo taken by CFPEI Volunteer Photographer Phil Matusiewicz

 Tom Davies is the Past President of the Community Foundation having been a part of the Foundation’s formation in the late 1980’s.
 Tom, along with his family, are the franchisees of Kentucky Fried Chicken for Prince Edward Island.
 He has been involved in many organizations related to municipal governance, area development, volunteerism, and church.
 He is a Rotarian and Jaycee Senator.
 Tom is married to Eleanor (Haywood) Davies and they live in Stratford.
 Photo: Phil Matusiewicz